 Your patients expect you to be competent to diagnose, plan treatment and carry out procedures efficiently and safely whilst behaving in a caring and ethical manner.
-There has been a rapid evolution of training and assessment methods used in medical/dental education – and implant dentistry is assessed by clinical competence.
+There has been a rapid evolution of training and assessment methods used in medical/dental education – and hands on supervised/guided experience is key to clinical competence.

 This is supported by the GDC/FGDP’s ‘Training Standards in Implant Dentistry 2016’, which stipulates that the skills and knowledge necessary for competence should be developed through a training course with a suitably trained clinician acting as a mentor.

-Mentoring offers clinicians a structured and proven pathway to expand skills, overcome obstacles and build on strengths to make positive choices and develop both practical and business skills.
+Mentoring offers clinicians a structured and proven pathway to learn new skills and expand existing ones, overcome obstacles and build on strengths to make positive choices and develop both practical and business skills.

 Mentoring is available as part of the MSc in Dental Implantology programme.
 Students will receive hands-on, supervised treatment experience on patients (min.
 4 cases) provided by the ICE Postgraduate Dental Institute & Hospital within a structured learning environment that meets the training requirements of mentored clinical skills development, as expected by the GDC.

-At the ICE Postgraduate Dental Institute & Hospital we make it our duty to partner you with an experienced mentor who can give you useful tips and advice throughout your training.
-Your mentor will be available to discuss cases, provide feedback and guide you through those all-important first cases to help you achieve your full potential with implants.
+At the ICE Postgraduate Dental Institute & Hospital, we make it our duty to partner you with an experienced mentor who can give you useful tips and advice throughout your training.
+Your mentor will be available to discuss cases, provide feedback and guide you through those all-important first cases to help you achieve your full potential.